ghcredogh/DishTemple/README.md

-# 🤯 DISHTEMPLE: Say Goodbye to Mealtime Mayhem! 🍽️✨
+# 🤯 Dish Temple: Say Goodbye to Mealtime Mayhem! 🍽️✨

-**Still struggling with the eternal question: "What should I eat?"** 😩 Stop the stress! **DishTemple** is here to cut the complexity and turn every meal into a *fun* celebration!
+**Still struggling with the eternal question: "What should I eat?"** 😩 Stop the stress! **Dish Temple** is here to cut the complexity and turn every meal into a *fun* celebration!

 ---